‘Black Ink Crew’s’ Sky Days Puts On A Tight Mini Dress & Shows Off Cleavage

 But that wasn’t all, as Days posted another tweet on October 7, breaking a months-long silence on the platform.

-“Once I get started I don’t stop so please be super fuckin nice lil b*tch,” she said.
+“Once I get started I don’t stop so please be super f*ckin nice lil b*tch,” she said.

 Fans attempted to decipher the cryptic tweet, but it didn’t look like anyone knew exactly what she was talking about.

 Besides that, fans can hope for more updates from Sky in the coming week.
 The updates will likely involve her new boyfriend.
 After all, Days shared her first photos with the rapper on October 6.
-Since then, four out of her nine photos included an appearance by 600 Breezy.
+Since then, four of her nine most recent photos included an appearance by 600 Breezy.